i32ropie/best-memes-bot/README.md

 ## Changelog

+### 17-02-2019 | 3

+- Updated the callback_data for those that used the memes' file_id to shorter ones to prevent long file_ids creating invalid inline buttons.
+- Restricted memes with file_ids longer than 62.
+(I haven't seen one in more than 2k file_ids but better control the posibility)

 ### 17-02-2019 | 2

 - Fixed a small typo in the bot strings + added a bit more info in the `/start` command